-BLUE ASH, Ohio -- Three longtime friends and LaSalle High School graduates promise to blend their love of music and craft brews in unexpected ways when they open Fretboard Brewing Co. this fall.
+BLUE ASH, Ohio -- Three longtime friends and LaSalle High School graduates will blend their love of music and craft beer during Fretboard Brewing Co.'s Nov.
+4 grand opening.

 "All three of us are musicians," said Joe Sierra, one of the co-founders.
 "We want an experience that doesn't just embrace music but the creativity in music, that reflects the parallels between the creation and social aspects of music and brewing.
 We feel like they are very complementary to one another."

 Sierra's business partners include Jim Klosterman and head brewer Brad Plank.
-Remodeling began last week on Fretboard's future location at 5800 Creek Road, Sierra said.
+Fretboard is located at 5800 Creek Road.

-Blue Ash is the third location choice for the brewery, which Sierra, Plank and Klosterman began planning in 2014.
-Fretboard is also the brewery's second name; the owners originally planned to call it Six String Brew Works but changed the name after discovering a similarly named brewery, Four String Brewing Co. in Columbus.
+The trio began planning the brewery in 2014.
+They originally called it Six String Brew Works but changed the name after discovering a similarly named brewery, Four String Brewing Co. in Columbus.

 "The process has been somewhat challenging," Sierra said.
 "We kept pushing and kept pushing to find the right place.
-It's a little bit surreal.
-To see things progressing, and then opening it up, will be awesome."
+It's a little bit surreal."

-On the brewery side of Fretboard, Klosterman said Plank brings more than a decade of home brewing experience.
+On the brewery side, Klosterman said Plank brings more than a decade of home brewing experience to Fretboard.

 Sierra and Klosterman had already started brainstorming ideas for the business when Plank got involved after reconnecting with Klosterman during their 20th high school anniversary in 2014.